Victor Rabinowitz: Rabinowitz, Boudin

 In November 1947, Rabinowitz ran as American Labor Party candidate against Republican candidate Jacob P. Lefkowitz and Democratic/Liberal Party of New York candidate Abraham J. Multer for the Fourteenth Congressional District of New York, caused by the resignation of Leo F. Rayfiel (appointed as a United States district judge).

 In 1951, Rabinowitz joined more than half a dozen other lawyers in defending 17 Communist Party members, including Elizabeth Gurley Flynn.
 The communists were accused of charged conspiring to "teach and advocate violent overthrow" of the government.
 The other lawyers were: Abraham L. Pomerantz, Carol Weiss King, Michael Begun, Harold I. Cammer, Mary Kaufman, Leonard Boudin, and Abraham Unger.
 Later, they were relieved by O. John Rogge, gangster Frank Costello's lawyer George Wolf, William W. Kleinman, Joseph L. Delaney, Frank Serri, Osmond K. Fraenkel, Henry G. Singer, Abraham J. Gellinoff, Raphael P. Koenig, and Nicholas Atlas.

 Rabinowitz argued many cases before the United States Supreme Court.

-In 1963, when daughter Joni Rabinowitz was convicted of perjury regarding work for the Student Nonviolent Coordinating Committee, he won her release on the grounds that the jury under-represented a local black population.
+In 1963, when daughter Joni Rabinowitz was convicted of perjury regarding work for the Student Nonviolent Coordinating Committee, he won her release on the grounds that the local black population was systematically excluded from juries.

 In 1984, he played an "important role in anchoring the defense" when Kathy Boudin, Weather Underground member and Leonard Boudin's daughter, pled guilty to murder as part of armored truck robbery.

 Associations

 Rabinowitz helped found the National Lawyers Guild in 1937 and served as its national president from 1967 to 1970.

-From 1942 until the early 1960s, he was a member of the American Communist Party (CPUSA).
+From 1942 until the early 1960s, he was a member of the Communist Party USA.

-During the 1940s, he was active in the American Labor Party (ALP) and ran for office on their ticket.
+During the 1940s, he was active in the American Labor Party and ran for office on their ticket.